uaf-math/calc1/week1.md

 The first homework and quiz of the class use the online software ALEKS PPL to help you review past prerequisite skills.
 You need to accomplish the following steps.

-1. By Tuesday, January 15, log into ALEKS PPL **using the instructions below**.
+1. By Tuesday, January 14, log into ALEKS PPL **using the instructions below**.
 This is a different process from the UAF ALEKS placement test you may have used in the past.

-2. Take an initial assessment in ALEKS PPL by Wednesday, January 16 at 11:59pm.
+2. Take an initial assessment in ALEKS PPL by Wednesday, January 15 at 11:59pm.
 This assessment will be used to determine the skills you need to practice.

 3. Using ALEKS PPL's learning mode, either complete 90% of your pie, or spend 10 hours in it reviewing.
-You have until Monday, January 21 at 11:59pm to finish this task, which will count as your first homework grade.
+You have until Monday, January 20 at 11:59pm to finish this task, which will count as your first homework grade.

-4. Schedule a two-hour timeslot to take Quiz 1 on Tuesday, January 22.
+4. Schedule a two-hour timeslot to take Quiz 1 on Tuesday, January 21.

 ## How to first log into ALEKS PPL.

 1. You will need two codes before you begin
-	* The course code, **YKTTR-MYFNJ**.
+	* The course code, **4JTUU-AQVJ9**.
 	* Your personal ALEKS access code, which you can access from within BlackBoard.
 Go to our course and then `My Grades`.
 Your ALEKS access code will be the first entry in the grade spreadsheet.